java9-modularity/gradle-modules-plugin/README.md

 ===
 The `application` plugin can handle only one executable application.
 To start multiple applications, you typically need to create a `JavaExec` task for each executable application.
-The module plugin offers a similar task named `ModularJavaExec`, which helps executing modular applications.
+The module plugin offers a similar task named `ModularJavaExec`, which helps to execute modular applications.
 This task automatically configures the JVM with the correct arguments such as `--module-path`.
 It exposes the same properties and methods as the [`JavaExec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html) task, the only difference being that the module name should also be provided when setting the `main` property.